-It is a beautiful sight to see a string of deer pass over the rocky point and one by one follow each other around the bases of the big firs, jumping failen the bases of the big irs, jumping failen trees and walking the old moss-covered logs, their mild eyes and large ears ever on the alert, and handsome and graceful from the points of their pol-ished antlers to the tip of their bushy black tails.
-Their very cautiousness in-creases the anticument of the hunt and creases the enjoyment of the hunt, and is no doubt the reason that the deer appeals to the sportsman as the finest of big game hunting, both for pleasure the trail, do not think that any inexper-ienced hunter can kill as many as he wishes.
-When one is alarmed the whole wishes.
-When one is alarmed the whole band takes warning.
-Over confidence often results in a bungling thot, and then such smashing and crashing over rocks and logs and underbrush, and no rocks and logs and underbrush, and no more shooting on that trail for a while.
-Ten or 20 deer stampeding from a trail leave evidence enough to turn all the deer that might pass that way for sev-eral days.
-If you drop one on the trail, the result is as bad, unless you wait until he steps out on the gravely bar by the stream, then when all is over,
+midnight of that day the feasting con It is a beautiful sight to see a string tinues, and the boundaries of "Little Italy," Ninety-seventh, to One Hundred of deer pass over the rocky point and one by one follow each other around the bases of the big firs, jumping failen trees and walking the old moss-covered and Sixteenth streets teem with Itallogs, their mild eyes and large ears ever on the alert, and handsome and graceful from the points of their pol-ished antiers to the tip of their bushy black tails.
+Their very cautiousness in-creases the enjoyment of the hunt, and is no doubt the reason that the deer armedia to the spectrum as the finet and skill the trail, do not think that any inexper-lenced hunter can kill as many as he eral days.
+If you drop one on the trail, the result is as bad, unless you wait until he steps out on the gravelly bar PIONEERS We are in the music business-the old reliable house and we have the reliable makes of instruments, to-wit- STEINWAY, MASON & HAMLIN, KIMBALL, SMITH & BARNES, and other good instruments at prices to suit.